KubeRocketCI/docs/docs/user-guide/add-cd-pipeline.md

       * **Pipeline template** - Choose a predefined blueprint outlining the deployment process for your application.
 While you have the option to incorporate custom deployment templates by generating a resource of the PipelineTemplate category, you can also opt for one of the preexisting options: with autotests or without.
       * **Clean Pipeline template** - Choose one of the pre-defined pipelines offered by KubeRocketCI to define the cleanup logic.
 In case if you have specific requirements to the environment cleanup procedure, you can make up your own cleanup pipeline to use, which will be added to the **Clean Pipeline template** drop-down list.

-3. Click the **Next** button to move onto the **Add quality gates** tab:
+3. On the **Add quality gates** tab, specify your quality gates and click **Create**:

     ![Add quality gates menu](../assets/user-guide/environments/edp-portal-cd-adding-stage1.png "Add quality gates menu")

     Select the quality gate options:
       * **Quality gate type** - Select the quality gate type:
-        * Manual - means that the promoting process should be confirmed in Tekton manually;
+        * Manual - The promoting process should be confirmed in Tekton manually;
-        * Autotests - means that the promoting process should be confirmed by the successful passing of the autotests.;
+        * Autotests - The promoting process should be confirmed by the successful passing of the autotests;
       * **Step name** - Type the step name, which will be displayed in Tekton, for every quality gate;
       * **Autotest** - Select the previously created [autotest](add-autotest.md) name;
       * **Autotest branch** - Specify a branch for the autotest.